Stripe Integration in Laravel: Complete Guide to Subscriptions & One-Time Payments

 Before you can create subscriptions in code, you need to set up products and pricing plans in your Stripe Dashboard.

 Navigate to Products in your Stripe Dashboard and create a new product.
-Let's say you're building a SaaS tool like my StudyLab project.
+Let's say you're building a SaaS tool.
 You might create a "Pro Plan" product with two pricing options: $9/month and $99/year.

 Here's what most developers miss: Stripe uses Price IDs, not Product IDs, when creating subscriptions.
 Each pricing option (monthly, yearly, etc.) gets its own Price ID that looks like price_1A2B3C4D5E6F7G8H.